kytos/documentation/tutorials/napps/create_looping_napp.rst

   INFO    Enabled.

 ..
 NOTE:: This will try to get this napp from your current directory, then install it into your system.
-This napp it will also be enable.
+The NApp will also be enabled.

-Now, your Napp is ready to be executed.
+Now, your NApp is ready to be executed.

-You can also see if your Napp is installed and enabled, by running the command:
+You can also see if your NApp is installed and enabled, by running the command:

 .. code-block:: bash